USS Miami (SSN-755): 1999

 Miami became the first submarine to conduct combat operations in two theaters since World War II (Operation Desert Fox and Operation Allied Force).
-The submarine was featured in The Learning Channel (TLC) Extreme Machine episode on "Nuclear Submarines".
+The submarine was featured in The Learning Channel (TLC) Extreme Machines episode on "Nuclear Submarines".

 2012 fire

 Miami enters dry dock at the Portsmouth Naval Shipyard on 15 March 2012 to begin an engineering overhaul.
 She was severely damaged by fire two months later.

 At 5:41 p.m.
 EDT on 23 May 2012, fire crews were called with a report of a fire on Miami while she was being overhauled at the Portsmouth Naval Shipyard in Kittery, Maine.
 At the time, the submarine was in the second month of a scheduled 20-month maintenance cycle, indicating that she was undergoing an extensive "Engineering Overhaul".
 The national media reported that seven firefighters had been injured.
 One crew member suffered broken ribs when he fell through a hole left by removed deck plates during the fire.
 It took firefighters 12 hours to extinguish it.

 Initially, the U.S. Navy reported that the fire started when an industrial vacuum cleaner used "to clean worksites on the sub after shipyard workers' shifts" sucked up a heat source that ignited debris inside the vacuum.
 On 23 July 2012, however, civilian painter and sandblaster Casey J. Fury was indicted on two counts of arson after confessing to starting the fire.
 Fury said he lit rags on a berthing compartment's top bunk so he could get out of work early.
 On 15 March 2013, he was sentenced to more than 17 years in federal prison and ordered to pay $400 million in restitution.
-As of May 27, 2025, Fury was incarcerated at FCI Fort Dix in New Jersey.
+As of May 20, 2026, Fury was incarcerated at FCI Fort Dix in New Jersey.